 Stakeholder meetings allowed input on the preliminary rules.
 DEQ sent an announcement of the meetings to all permitted facilities and people who expressed interest in air quality rulemakings.
 DEQ sent the announcement by postcards, email using Oregon’s GovDelivery system, a free e-mail subscription service that provides subscribers with automatic notices of updates to the Oregon DEQ Web page on topics they select, and posted the announcement on the DEQ website.
 EPA was involved throughout the rule development process.

-DEQ did not use an Advisory Committee but held several meetings throughout the state (Portland, Pendleton, Eugene and Medford) with stakeholders to discuss topics of interest to them.
-DEQ also called all the businesses identified as being affected the more stringent particulate standards and offered to meet with them.
+DEQ did not use an Advisory Committee but held several meetings throughout the state (Portland, Pendleton, Eugene and Medford) with stakeholders to discuss preliminary rules.
+DEQ also called all the businesses identified as being affected by the more stringent particulate standards and offered to meet with them.

 EQC prior involvement